CDC says schools should cancel sports, band in areas with high COVID transmission - NewsBreak

 The CDC is also advising school districts to cancel high-risk activities or hold them virtually in communities with high transmission unless everyone is fully vaccinated.

 COVID is more likely to spread during sports requiring close contact, such as wrestling, hockey and football, according to the CDC.
-It also notes band is considered high risk because of increased exhalation.Was it COVID, cold or flu?
-Here’s how you can tell
+It also notes band is considered high risk because of increased exhalation.4th vaccine shows limited results with omicron, Israel study finds

 The CDC already recommends vaccination, universal indoor masking and maintaining at least 3 feet of physical distance in the classroom to help reduce the transmission of COVID-19.